Almost all poisonings happen in homes, and more than half involve children younger than age 6.

 The following steps can help you prevent a poisoning in your home:

-Never leave children alone in a room with cleaning, cosmetic or medical products.
+Never leave small children alone in a room with cleaning, cosmetic or medical products.
 A child can quickly and easily pull allergy pills from a purse or drain cleaner from a grocery bag.

-Store alcohol and tobacco products out of reach.
+Keep alcohol and tobacco products out of reach.
 Both can cause long-term physical damage or death if swallowed by a child.

 Remove poisonous plants.
 Caladium, castor bean plant (one bean can kill a child), elephant's ear, philodendron, mistletoe, holly, and dieffenbachia can cause skin irritation, vomiting, diarrhea, confusion, and other side effects if eaten by children.